truera/trulens/docs/trulens_eval/feedback_functions_running_with_app.md

 Here are the different feedback modes you can use:

-    - WITH_APP_THREAD ('with_app_thread'): This is the default mode.
+- WITH_APP_THREAD: This is the default mode.
 Feedback functions will run in the same process as the app, but only after the app has produced a record.

-    - NONE ('none'): In this mode, no evaluation will occur, even if feedback functions are specified.
+- NONE: In this mode, no evaluation will occur, even if feedback functions are specified.

-    - WITH_APP ('with_app'): Feedback functions will run immediately and before the app returns a record.
+- WITH_APP: Feedback functions will run immediately and before the app returns a record.

-    - DEFERRED ('deferred'): Feedback functions will be evaluated later via the process started by `tru.start_evaluator`.
+- DEFERRED: Feedback functions will be evaluated later via the process started by `tru.start_evaluator`.